scottrbrtsn/scottrbrtsn.github.io/_posts/2024-11-07-our-cognitive-structures-a-philosophical-perspective.markdown

 ## Into the  Future
 - Many alternative medicines are being discovered to day to have profound effects of synaptogenesis, allowing for new pathways in the brain to form
 - I find all these ideas fascinating.

+## Conclusion
+Who would have thought, simply washing your hands, would have been so insulting.